 You have the right to obtain a paper copy of this notice from us, even if you have agreed to receive the notice electronically.
 We reserve the right to change the terms of this notice, and we will notify you of such changes on the following appointment.
 We will also make available copies of our new notice if you wish to obtain one.

 You may submit your complaint to Optim Orthopedics or to the Secretary of Health and Human Services if you believe your privacy rights have been violated.

 You may file a complaint with Optim Orthopedics by notifying our Compliance Officer of your complaint.
 We will not retaliate against you for filing a complaint

-HIPAA COMPLIANCE OFFICER: Tom Gilroy
+HIPAA COMPLIANCE OFFICER: Karen Clark

 We are required by law to maintain the privacy of, and provide individuals with, this notice of our legal duties and privacy practices with respect to protected health information.
 We are also required to abide by the terms of the notice currently in effect.
 If you have any questions in reference to this form, please ask to speak with our HIPAA Compliance Officer in person or by phone at our main phone number.